 December is a month of magic – at least, that’s how I choose to see it, rather than a month of biting winds, zero natural light, and weeping over the expanding credit card bills and waistlines that mark the holiday season.
-No, it is a time of magic – fairies sit on top of trees, reindeer fly and morbidly obese geriatrics shoot down chimneys and creep into kids bedrooms without being put on a register.
+No, it is a time of magic – fairies sit on top of trees, reindeer fly and strangers somehow shoot down chimneys and creep into kids bedrooms without being put on a register.
 In honour of this time I thought I’d look at literature around fairies.

 When I was growing up I loved the delicate drawings of Cicely Mary Barker’s Flower Fairies; the Poppy Fairy was my favourite because she looked a bit naughty.
 I’m not sure what that says about me as a child….

 Firstly, The Rental Heart and Other Fairytales by Kirsty Logan (Salt Publishing, 2014).
 I picked this up after reading Naomi’s review on her The Writes of Women blog.
 It was every bit as good as Naomi suggested.
 The twenty stories in this volume are united by fairytale themes, but also explorations of sexuality, gender, love and desire that demonstrate how the extraordinary can promote new ways of understanding the everyday.